lberaldoesilva/silverman-test/README.md

 # silverman-test
-It performs Silverman test for models with k peaks at a certain significance level.
+It performs Silverman test for models with k peaks at a certain significance level (in python).
 This is the algorithm described by Silverman (1981), "Using Kernel Density Estimates to investigate Multimodality".
 It tests the null hypothesis H0 that the probability density underlying the data has k modes (peaks), against the hypothesis that the density has more than k peaks.